LumoSQL/lumosql/doc/lumo-build-benchmark.md

 # What tests will run

+Each test is composed of three lists of SQL statements, the "before" list prepares the environment for the test, then the test itself runs and the time it takes is logged, finally the "after" list can do any necessary cleanup.
+Two special files in `not-fork.d/sqlite3/benchmark` can provide common "before" and "after" code which will be included in every test;
+these files must have names `before-test` and `after-test` respectively.

+Files matching the pattern `*.test` in directory `not-fork.d/sqlite3/benchmark` contain the individual tests: the benchmark will read these files in lexycographic order to decide which tests to run and in which order; for each test, the contents of `before-test`, the test itself, and `after-test` are concatenated and the result interpreted as TCL code; it is expected that this TCL code sets the variable `name` to contain the name of the text, and also appends SQL statements to three variables: `before_sql`, `sql` and `after_sql`: these SQL statements will then be executed in the order listed, but only the middle (`sql`) one is timed, so that setup and cleanup code does not count towards the benchmarking.

+This TCL code can access a number of variables from the `build.tcl` script, in particular the array `options` contains the build and benchmark options;
-The directory `not-fork.d/sqlite3/benchmark` can contain files matching the pattern `*.test` to specify what will be run: the benchmark will read these files in lexycographic order, and measure the time it takes to run each test; each file is a fragment of TCL expected to set two variables: `name` which is the name of the test, and `sql` which is the SQL to be executed;
+test; each file is a fragment of TCL expected to set two variables: `name` which is the name of the test, and `sql` which is the SQL to be executed;
-the fragment can access the array `options` to determine the build and benchmark options; examples are provided in the LumoSQL configuration to specify the default set of tests, we show here an example, test number 2:
+the fragment can access the array `options` to determine the build and benchmark options; examples are provided in the LumoSQL configuration to specify the default set of tests, we show here an example from one of the tests:

 ```
 set d25000 [expr $options(DATASIZE) * 25000]
 set name "$d25000 INSERTs in a transaction"

-set sql "BEGIN;\n"
+append sql "BEGIN;\n"
 append sql "CREATE TABLE t2(a INTEGER, b INTEGER, c VARCHAR(100));\n"
 for {set i 1} {$i<=$d25000} {incr i} {
   set r [expr {int(rand()*500000)}]